-Whole life insurance probably shouldn’t be the centerpiece of your financial investment plan.
-It’s not really intended as a way to make money.
-Instead, its purpose is to allow you to leave a legacy.
-However, as one part of a balanced portfolio, the cash value portion of your policy, which earns interest and is tax deferred, can be a sound investment.
+Whole life insurance probably shouldn’t be the centerpiece of any financial investment plan.
+It’s not really intended as a way to make money, and the returns are low on the cash value.
+Instead, its purpose is to allow people to leave a legacy.
+However, as one part of a balanced portfolio, the cash value portion of a policy, which earns interest and is tax-deferred, can be a sound investment.

 Which is better: whole life or term life insurance?

-That depends on your goals.
-If all you want is a vehicle for providing a death benefit for your heirs for a certain amount of time, term is your best bet.
-If you’re looking for a long-term investment that can reap dividends and possible loans in addition to providing a death benefit, whole life might be better for you.
+That depends.
+If all that is needed is a death benefit for any heirs for a certain amount of time, term may be the best bet.
+For those who are looking for a long-term investment that can reap dividends and provide a savings vehicle in addition to providing a death benefit, whole life might be better.

 How much life insurance do I need?

-That depends on your situation and what you hope to achieve with your policy.
-One rule of thumb is to have a policy that can pay out 10-15 times your annual income.
-But if you have additional responsibilities that will continue beyond your death — say, a child with special needs who will require life-long care — you may need more.
+That depends on the insured’s situation and desired goals.
+One rule of thumb is to have a policy that can pay out 10-15 times the insured person’s annual income.
+But if there are no additional responsibilities beyond death — say, a child with special needs who will require life-long care — more coverage may be needed.

 Do I need life insurance if I’m single with no dependents?

-Possibly not, since you won’t need to provide support to your heirs after your death.
-You may want to take out a policy to pay for your funeral, though, or to remember a favorite charity or close friend.
-And if having access to the cash value of your policy seems like a good idea that meshes with your future plans, it’s worth investigating a whole life policy.
+Possibly not, since there are no heirs to support after death.
+It may be a good idea to take out a policy to pay for funeral expenses, though, or to remember a favorite charity or close friend.
+And if having access to the cash value of a policy seems like a good idea, it’s worth investigating a whole life policy.